Design and Analysis Considerations for Causal Inference under Two-Phase Sampling in Observational Studies: Preliminaries

 Let $\hat\theta_n$ be an estimator of $\theta(P)$.
 If it admits the representation

 then $\hat\theta_n$ is said to be regular asymptotically linear (RAL).
-Here, $\tilde\varphi(Z_i)$ is a mean-zero, square-integrable function with respect to $P$, called the influence function (IF).
+Here, $\tilde\phi(Z_i)$ is a mean-zero, square-integrable function with respect to $P$, called the influence function (IF).
 By the central limit theorem, a RAL estimator satisfies

 and thus its efficiency can be evaluated through the variance of its IF.
-As shown above, the IF characterizes the local variation of the estimator $\hat\theta_n$ around the true value, and for any RAL estimator of $\theta(P)$, the corresponding IF satisfies $\dot\theta(P_\varepsilon) = E[\tilde\varphi(Z)u(Z)]$.
+For any RAL estimator of $\theta(P)$, the IF satisfies $\dot\theta(P_\varepsilon) = E[\tilde\phi(Z)u(Z)]$.
 The EIF can also be characterized as the projection of any IF onto the tangent space $\mathcal{T}$.
 Among all RAL estimators, those whose IF is equal to the EIF achieve the semiparametric efficiency bound and are therefore efficient estimators.

 Under simple random sampling, several consistent estimators for WATE have been developed \citep[e.g.,][]{Li2018-cq,Tao2019-db,Yiming2025-do}.
-As one example, we consider an estimator defined as the solution to an estimating equation based on the EIF under a semiparametric model where $e$, $\mu_1$, and $\mu_0$ are left unrestricted.
+As one example, we consider an estimator defined as the solution to an estimating equation based on the EIF under a semiparametric model where the nuisance parameters, $\pi$, $\mu_1$, and $\mu_0$, are left non-parametric.

 Let all nuisance parameters be collectively denoted by $\eta$.
-The EIF for $\tau_w$ is given by
+The EIF for $\tau_h$ is given by